Giuliani: Discussions on Trump Tower in Moscow were 'active' throughout 2016 election

 "I would say Michael Cohen would have a much better recollection of it than the president," Giuliani added.
 "It was much more important to him.
 That was his sole mission.
 The president was running for president of the United States.
 So you have to expect there's not going to be a great deal of concentration on a project that never went anywhere."

-Also appearing on "Meet the Press," Virginia Democratic Senator Mark Warner said that the idea that negotiations could have continued into November was “big news.”
+Also appearing on "Meet the Press," Sen. Mark Warner, D-Va., said that the idea that negotiations could have continued into November was “big news.”

 “That is news to me, and that is big news.
-Why, two years after the fact, are we just learning this fact now when there’s been this much inquiry?”
-Warner, the top Democrat on the Senate Intelligence Committee, asked.
+Why, two years after the fact, are we just learning this fact now when there’s been this much inquiry?” asked Warner, the top Democrat on the Senate Intelligence Committee.

 Cohen has said he lied about the length of his involvement in the process in order to be consistent with Trump’s own public pronouncements that he wasn’t involved in business dealings with Russia.